Hessle RUFC

 Hessle Rugby Union Football Club is an English Rugby Union team based in Hessle, East Riding of Yorkshire.
-The 1st XV currently play in Yorkshire 4.
+The 1st XV currently plays in Counties 4 Yorkshire South Division.

 History

 The exact date of formation is unknown however the earliest records come from a newspaper article documenting Hessle's loss to Hull Kingston Rovers in 1886.

 Hessle reached their highest level of play in 2009/2010 playing in Yorkshire 2, the eight tier of the domestic competition for teams in Yorkshire.